fawiyogo001/Data-Science-Portfolio-Python/README.md

 ## Overview

-The repository is dedicated to contain a portfolio of data science projects made by myself for academic and self-enrichment purposes using I-Python Notebook.
+The repository is dedicated to containing a portfolio of data science projects and mini-projects made by myself for academic and self-enrichment purposes using I-Python Notebook.

 <br>